 Enjoy a gaggle of summer festivals (many free)

-Summer is festival season, and you often don’t even have to look for the season’s many free, cheap and/or cheerful events to find ’em.
+Summer is festival season in Paris, and you often don’t even have to look for the season’s many free, cheap and/or cheerful events to find ’em.

 There’s the Fete de la Musique on June 21st, marking the summer solstice with hundreds of free live music performances throughout the city.
 Some are amateurish and small, while others are big stage acts from international artists, who perform to giant crowds on makeshift stages on the Place de la République and elsewhere.